adrian-lison/dPCRfit/README.md

 ## Fit a linear model

-We can use `dPCRfit` to fit a linear regression model to the simulated concentration measurements.
+We will now use `dPCRfit` to fit a linear regression model to the simulated concentration measurements.
 For this, we must first define a model of the measurement noise.
 In our simulated data, we assumed a dPCR assay with the following parameters:

 - total number of partitions: 25’000
 - concentration conversion factor (gc per partition for one